bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-21-county-lines.md

 If _County Lines_ does contribute to a groundswell of awareness, what outcome is Blake ultimately hoping for?
 ‘There’s currently no national response to county lines.
 It needs a much more substantial, national response that looks at it from the ground up and that protects those most vulnerable,’ he says.
 ‘As a front-line youth worker I have seen it get worse, year after year,’ Blake continues.
 ‘I can’t do the job if you commission me for four or five weeks, just one hour a week, and expect me to tick all these educational boxes, as well as repair the family.
 You have to start taking what we do seriously … and that means money.
 So that’s what I would love, because if you look at the film, it comes back to that “acceptable loss” speech – that’s when the penny starts to drop with Tyler, and change becomes possible.’<br>
 **Henry Blake interviewed by Isabel Stevens, _Sight & Sound_, December 2020**

+<![endif]-->

 **County Lines**<br>

 _Directed by_: Henry Blake
+_Production Companies_:
-_Production Companies_: Two Birds Entertainment, Loupe Films
+Two Birds Entertainment,: Loupe Films
+_Executive Producers_:
+Christopher Granier-Deferre,
-_Executive Producers_: Christopher Granier-Deferre, Simona Hughes, Zoe Bamber, Pia Getty
+Simona Hughes, Zoe Bamber, Pia Getty
 _Produced by_: Victoria Bavister, David Broder
 _Line Producer_: Dylan Rees
-_Supervising Location Manager_: Sherylee Anne Housseib
+_Supervising Location Manager_:
+Sherylee Anne Housseib
 _Location Manager_: Paul Harvey
 _1st Assistant Director_: Joe Starrs
 _2nd Assistant Director_: Sam Waddington